 In 2009, Sean wrote and directed The Great Buck Howard, which premiered at the Sundance Film Festival and played in theaters nationwide.
 The film starred John Malkovich, Colin Hanks, Emily Blunt and Tom Hanks.

-Most recently Sean wrote and directed the feature film, Silver Lake starring Martin Starr, Deborah Ann Woll and Fred Melamed.
+Sean wrote and directed the feature film, Silver Lake starring Martin Starr, Deborah Ann Woll and Fred Melamed.
 Silver Lake won best screenplay at the DTLA Film Festival and best narrative feature at the Omaha Film Festival and the Rincon Film Festival.
-The film was picked up by and can be seen on Direct TV.

 Sean has sold feature scripts and written on assignment for Sony, Fox and Universal.
 He has also created TV pilots for Fox and CBS television.
 He lives in Los Angeles.